akshithambekar/cursor-dc/README.md

 ## Prism
+> Built in a 5-hour sprint at Cursor’s DC Hackathon, selected as a finalist.
+View the Devpost [here](https://devpost.com/software/prism-3g7c6b).

 **Prism** is a GitHub App that automatically spins up live preview environments for pull requests using Daytona sandboxes.